peteroupc/CBOR/docs/PeterO.BigInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string hexString) {
+The following example (C#) converts a number in the form of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string
+    hexString) {
     // Parse the hexadecimal string as a big integer.
 Will
-      // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision integer.fromRadixString(hexString, 16);
+    // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision
+    integer.fromRadixString(hexString, 16);
     // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
     throw new FormatException("negative hex string");
     }
     return bigInteger;
     }

 <b>Parameters:</b>